- Expenditure Plan

 - Strategic Plan

-State legislation adopted in 2009 enabled Congestion Management Agencies to establish up to a $10 countywide vehicle registration fee to fund transportation projects or programs having a relationship or benefit to the people paying the fee.
-Prop AA designated the Transportation Authority as the administrator of Prop AA and approved a 30-year Expenditure Plan specifying the use of the revenues.
+In November 2010, San Francisco voters approved Proposition AA (Prop AA), an additional $10 annual vehicle registration fee to fund local street repairs and reconstruction, pedestrian safety improvements, and transit reliability and mobility improvements throughout the city.
+Prop AA designated the Transportation Authority as the fund administrator and approved a 30-year Expenditure Plan specifying the use of the revenues.
 Revenue collection began in May 2011.

 Download the Proposition AA Vehicle Registration Fee fact sheet (PDF).